RadhityaR6767/appcity/README.md

 That’s it!!!
 Now our app is on kubernetes

-[OPTIONAL] To remove them from the server, you can use:
+[OPTIONAL] To remove the app from the server:

 ```
 helm -n city-app uninstall cityapp && kubectl delete ns city-app
 ```

 ## Install the Database Using Elasticsearch